ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/revoke-ome-encrypted-mail.md

 1. Search for the email by sender or recipient using [New Message Trace in Office 365 Security & Compliance Center](https://blogs.technet.microsoft.com/exchange/2018/05/02/new-message-trace-in-office-365-security-compliance-center/).

-2. Once you've located the email select it to bring up the **Message trace details** pane.
+2. Once you've located the email, select it to bring up the **Message trace details** pane.
 Expand **More Information** to locate the Message ID.

 #### To identify the Message ID of the email you want to revoke by using Office Message Encryption reports in the Security &amp; Compliance Center